Tourist Map Showing Italian Riviera Cities

 Santa Margherita Ligure, a larger and more affordable town than Portofino, is often used as a base for visiting Portofino (by bus or ferry), Cinque Terre, Genoa, and other towns in Liguria using public transportation.
 It's on the coastal train line and during late spring and summer, ferries run from its port.
 You'll find a good selection of hotels and places to stay in Santa Margherita Ligure.

 Rapallo is another large resort town with a fishing harbor, a beautiful seaside promenade with hotels and cafes, and a medieval castle.
 A spectacular cable car ride takes you up to the 16th-century sanctuary of Montallegro, from where there are beautiful sea views.

 Camogli is a charming fishing village on a rocky outcrop.
 Camogli features pedestrian streets with shops and a small harbor with colorful houses, many with trompe l'oeil treatments, built right up to the fine beach.
-From Camogli or Portofino you can visit San Fruttuoso, an isolated fishing village reached only by sea or a 2- to 3-hour hiking trail.
+From Camogli or Portofino you can visit San Fruttuoso, an isolated fishing village reached only by sea or a 2- to a 3-hour hiking trail.

 Between Camogli and Genoa, the small seaside town of Genoa Nervi, on the train line, is worth a visit too for its nice promenade along the sea.

-Situated at the mouth of the River Entella, Chiavari has a nice Botanic Garden, beaches, colorful morning markets held in the square in the town center, and one of our favorite traditional Italian bars, Caffe delle Carrozze.
+Situated at the mouth of the River Entella, Chiavari has a nice Botanic Garden, beaches, colorful morning markets held in the square in the town center, and one of the great traditional Italian bars, Caffe Delle Carrozze.

 Sestri Levante is another large resort town.
 It's set on a promontory between two bays and has a nice seaside promenade with extensive views of the Gulf of Rapallo.
-On the tip of the promontory are the Castelli Gualino, imitations of medieval castles.
+On the tip of the promontory is the Castelli Gualino, imitations of medieval castles.
 There is also a walking trail to a signal station on the southern spur of Monte Castello.

 The Riviera of Flowers